manucouto1/framework3/docs/api/plugins/metrics/coherence.md

 ## Overview

-The Coherence Metrics module in framework3 provides evaluation metrics specifically designed for assessing the quality and interpretability of topic models.
+The Coherence Metrics module in LabChain provides evaluation metrics specifically designed for assessing the quality and interpretability of topic models.
 These metrics help in understanding how well the generated topics represent the underlying themes in a corpus of documents.

 ## Available Coherence Metrics